vineetk1/conversational-transaction-bot/README.md

 * Python version >= 3.8.5
 * PyTorch-Lightning version used is 1.0.1
 * Huggingface Transformers version used is 3.3.1

-Although not tested, this implementation could work with earlier versions of Python and PyTorch.
 ## Installation
 ```
 pip3 install transformers